MV-CUBO/PROJETO-CUBO-FINAL-BACKEND/README.md

 ### 🔧 Installation

-These are some step-by-step guidelines to get required items to be installed in your machine to properly run this project.
+These are some step-by-step guidelines to get required items to be installed in your machine to properly run this project:

-Siga as etapas:

 ```
-1 - Check if you have JDK 11 or greater already installed
+1 - Check if you already have JDK 11 or greater installed
 ```
 ```
 1.1 - If you don't, follow the steps in the next link: